What Can You Do?

 Contact your Public Works Department

 Request that your Public Works Department consider rescheduling road maintenance near wetlands and other water bodies to outside the turtle nesting season (May through July) as well as the hatchling season (March-June and August-October).
 This discussion could also include consideration of halting applications of any pesticides and herbicides in wetland areas.
 The City of Kingston and other towns can be used as an example of successful changes being made by the Public Works Department for the benefit of turtles.
+Learn more about what your city could do here:

 Donate to Sandy Pines Wildlife Centre